flawgarden/vulnomicon/README.md

 2. `BenchmarkJavaMutated` - a synthetic Java benchmark generated using mutational fuzzing on the OWASP benchmark.
 3. `reality-check` - a collection of real-world vulnerabilities (and their fixes) for Java based on the CVE database.

-To set up all of the benchmarks locally, install python requirements:
+To set up all of the benchmarks locally, install Python requirements (Python 3.10+ is supposed to be used):

 ```sh
 pip install -r requirements.txt